traveltime-dev/traveltime-python-sdk/README.md

 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 14400.
 Default value is 1800
 * transportation: Union - Transportation mode and related parameters.
 * reachable_postcodes_threshold: float - A number between 0.0 and 1.0.
 Default value is 0.1.
-  For example, if 0.5 is used, only districts that have at least 50% postcodes that can be reached within the given travel_time will be included in the response.
+  For example, if 0.5 is used, only sectors that have at least 50% postcodes that can be reached within the given travel_time will be included in the response.
-  0 will return districts that have at least a single reachable postcode.
+  0 will return sectors that have at least a single reachable postcode.
-* properties: List[Property] - Properties to be returned about the districts.
+* properties: List[Property] - Properties to be returned about the sectors.
 Default value is travel_time_all.
 * range: FullRange - When enabled, range adds an arrival window to the arrival time, and results are returned for any journeys that arrive during this window.

 #### Returns: